Spread Plate Technique

 • Able to calculate the concentration of cells in the tube from which the sample was plated.

-Theoretical Background
+Theoretical Background / Context

-The spread plate method is used to isolate individual colonies from a diluted sample of mix population.
-Different ways have been developed for the isolation of microorganisms from a mixture sample but among them Spread plate culture method is the most widely used technique in the laboratory.
+• Different ways have been developed for the isolation of microorganisms from a mixture sample but among them the Spread plate culture method is the most widely used plating techniques in microbiology in the laboratory.

-An ideal spread plate should contain visible and isolated colonies of bacteria that are evenly distributed in the plate and are countable.
+• An ideal spread plate should contain visible and isolated colonies of bacteria that are evenly distributed in the plate and are countable.

 Importance of Spread Plate:

-• In microbiology, the Spread Plate Technique with serial dilutions is a vital research tool.
+• In microbiology, the Spread Plate technique with serial dilutions is a vital research tool.

 • This technique is used to study the cultural characteristics of the specimen.